cbritt0n/loggem/README.md

 ## 🎯 Problem Statement

 Security teams are overwhelmed by logs.
-Enterprise SIEM solutions like Splunk cost thousands per month, leaving smaller teams vulnerable.
 LogGem provides industrial-strength log analysis that runs anywhere - from your laptop to production servers - at zero cost.

 ---